wheresrhys/fetch-mock/docs/_usage/configuration.md

     types:
       - Boolean
     content: |-
-      Determines behaviour if a new route has the same name (or inferred name) as an existing one
+      Configures behaviour when attempting to add a new route with the same name (or inferred name) as an existing one
-      - `undefined`: An error will be throw when routes clash
+      - `undefined`: An error will be thrown
       - `true`: Overwrites the existing route
       - `false`: Appends the new route to the list of routes
   - name: warnOnFallback